 2. Identifying or establishing a coordination body

-30. Identifying or establishing a body that is tasked with coordination among the governmental and related agencies is important for preventing and mitigating disputes.
-Referred to as the lead agency, a coordination body is also a core component of the SIRM.
+30. Identifying or establishing a dedicated unit within an existing body or creating a new entity tasked with coordinating governmental and related agencies is crucial for preventing and mitigating disputes.
+[Referred to as the lead agency, a coordination body is also a core component of the dispute prevention mechanism.]
+Moreover, optimizing communication within existing government structures could also streamline processes.

 Comments

 Republic of Korea: Korea recognizes the need for efficient management of the dispute prevention framework and inter-governmental cooperation.
 For reference, Korea has implemented the Foreign Investment Promotion Act, establishing the Foreign Investment Committee under the Ministry of Trade, Industry and Energy to deliberate on matters concerning integration and coordination of the measures by competent Ministries to enhance the environment for foreign investment, and an inter-governmental Task Force, comprising the Ministry of Justice, Ministry of Foreign Affairs, Ministry of Trade, Industry and Energy, and other relevant authorities to effectively and substantially manage pending or potential investment disputes.
 Yet, the details regarding how to establish and operate the mechanism should be at the discretion of governments.